 Essentially, a Home Pregnancy Test(HPT) should be done after a week or so post missing your period, so that the test can be accurate and does not leave you speculating.
-Taking an early HPT can show the result as negative, and may be inaccurate, when you actually might be pregnant.
+Taking an early HPT can show the result as negative, and maybe inaccurate when you actually might be pregnant.

 A home pregnancy test works by detecting the presence of human chorionic gonadotrophin hormone (hCG) in your urine.
 Most HPTs are able to detect hCG after a few days of fertilization when the hCG begins to be secreted by the cells to form the placenta for the baby.
-The hCG peaks in the 8th to 11th week of pregnancy, and then drops from 12th week onwards.
-During these days, the presence of hCG in the body rises up, thus enabling a HPT to detect and confirm pregnancy.
+The hCG peaks in the 8th to 11th week of pregnancy, and then drop from the 12th week onwards.
+During these days, the presence of hCG in the body rises up, thus enabling an HPT to detect and confirm pregnancy.
 It can usually be detected in your urine from as early as six days after fertilization.
 A negative early test sometimes also indicates that the level of hCG is not yet enough to be detected.

-Various home pregnancy tests have varied levels of sensitivity, thus choose the one with a higher sensitivity.
+Various home pregnancy tests have varying levels of sensitivity, thus choose the one with higher sensitivity.
 The presence of hCG in your urine can be detected on the first day when your period is due by many home pregnancy tests.
 You can check the sensitivity of a home pregnancy test kit by noting the amount of concentration of hCG in milli-International Units (mIU) per millilitre.
 For example, a test with a sensitivity of 15 mIU/ml is more sensitive than one with a sensitivity of 50 mIU/ml – the lower the number the better.

-Reading (and following) the instructions is recommended, since different brands have different levels of sensitivity and instructions may vary.
-Taking a HPT could be as simple as peeing on the stick, preferably the first one after you wake up in the morning (though you can take the HPT at any time of the day, technically).
+Reading (and following) the instructions is recommended since different brands have different levels of sensitivity and instructions may vary.
+Taking an HPT could be as simple as peeing on the stick, preferably the first one after you wake up in the morning (though you can take the HPT at any time of the day, technically).
 Some HPTs may require you to urine in a small bottle and then placing the strip in it.
-Some other may come with a dropper.
+Some others may come with a dropper.
 Signs and definitions of pregnancy may also differ with various brands, indicated by a “+” or a “-” sign, or a pink or a blue line, or even displaying the words “Pregnant” or “Not pregnant” if you are using the digital ones.

 We’d say the chances of a home pregnancy test saying that you are not pregnant when you actually are quite relevant – considering you did it too early, or the level of hCG was not enough to be detected, or well, you are not pregnant yet.